Burn1ngL1ght/revisitloop/README.md

 - using either 12-hour or 24-hour time;
 - completing a first-run onboarding flow.

-Firefox remains the primary development target, but Google Chrome has also been manually tested across the core RevisitLoop workflows and production build.

-Other Firefox-based and Chromium-based browsers may work, but broader browser-specific testing is still ongoing.

 ### Early Beta

 This release is intended to get RevisitLoop into the hands of real users while development continues.